 Book cover images for Insatiable and Come Again by Erica Rivera

-Rivera has appeared on ABC, NBC, and Fox affiliates to discuss her work.
-In addition to multiple radio and online interviews, she has participated in readings at Bryant Lake Bowl, Storefront-in-a-Box, and Hamline University.
-She has lectured about the psychology of eating disorders to students at her alma mater, Macalester College, as a guest lecturer.
-She also holds a certificate in Addiction Studies from Bethel University.
+Rivera has appeared on ABC, NBC, and Fox affiliate television stations to discuss her work.
+In addition to multiple radio, print, and online interviews, she has participated in readings at Bryant Lake Bowl, Storefront-in-a-Box, and Hamline University.
+As a guest lecturer, she has lectured about the psychology of eating disorders to students at her alma mater, Macalester College.